exercism/raku/docs/TESTS.md

 ## Run All Tests

-There is a Raku script with the extension `.t6`, which will be used to test your solution.
+There is a Raku script with the extension `.rakutest`, which will be used to test your solution.
 You can run through the tests by using the command:

 `prove6 .`